beluganos/beluganos/doc/architecture.md

 ## Management layer

 The management function will be required for network OS.
-NETCONF, SNMP, CLI function is under developing now.
+NETCONF is already available at [https://github.com/beluganos/netconf](https://github.com/beluganos/netconf).
+SNMP, syslog, CLI function is under developing now.